 Texas’ minimum wage is $7.25 per hour, the same as the federal minimum wage.

 What You Need to Know about Domestic Employment in Texas

 In Texas, domestic employment is defined as work performed in a private home setting or, similarly, at a college fraternity or sorority chapter.
 Occupations that often fall under this category include nannies, caretakers, companions, housekeepers, gardeners, and chauffeurs.
 These employees work for individuals or sole proprietors in a home, and that employer becomes liable to pay unemployment taxes if they pay gross wages of $1,000 or more in a calendar quarter.
 Yes, that’s right.
-You should be withholding taxes from your nanny.
+You should be withholding taxes from your nanny with a nanny payroll software.
 To register and to view your reporting options, check out the Texas Workforce Commission’s website.

 How Payroll Software can Help